-- As documented on the Isaac Brock Society website, a complaint against Citizenship Based Taxation has been submitted to the United Nations Human Rights Council.9 - On the US side, the National Taxpayer Advocate has repeatedly stated that treatment of "international taxpayers" violates the IRS' own "Taxpayer Bill of Rights" and needs urgent legislative attention.
-These statements have been virtually ignored by Congress and the IRS. - Clear and ongoing discrimination against a group of Australians goes against numerous anti-discrimination acts at both Australian and Federal level:11 - o Acts generally prohibit treating someone unfavourably because of a personal characteristic such as race, where one aspect of the definition of race is national origin and nationality; Acts also prohibits requests for information where the information will be used to disadvantage that person, for example where Financial services being denied to Australians of US Origin (one example is ING Living Super not being offered to Australian residents of US origin) - o 'Indirect' discrimination is also unlawful.
+- Clear and ongoing discrimination against a group of Australians goes against numerous anti-discrimination acts at both Australian and Federal level: - Acts generally prohibit treating someone unfavourably because of a personal characteristic such as race, where one aspect of the definition of race is national origin and nationality; Acts also prohibits requests for information where the information will be used to disadvantage that person, for example where Financial services being denied to Australians of US Origin (one example is ING Living Super not being offered to Australian residents of US origin) - 'Indirect' discrimination is also unlawful.
 This is where a condition or measure is applied to everyone and seems reasonable, but has the effect of discriminating against a particular race.